Mark-hub-polytech/MARKSTORE-MY-FIRST-PROJECT-SUKA/README.md

 This repository contains the code and assets for our online shop.
 It may include:

-- Frontend (HTML, CSS, JavaScript)
+- Frontend (HTML, CSS, JavaScript, React,)
-- Backend scripts
+- Backend scripts (php, larevel,SQL, )
 - Documentation
 - Database schemas
-- Deployment config
+- Deployment config  (InfinityFree)

 Feel free to browse, clone, and contribute.